stashed/docs/docs/addons/elasticsearch/kubedb/index.md

 ### Ensure Elasticsearch Addons

-When you install Stash Enterprise version, it will automatically install the pre-build database addons.
+When you install Stash, it will automatically install the pre-build database addons.
 Make sure the addons for Elasticsearch has been installed using the following command.

 ```bash
 ❯ kubectl get tasks.stash.appscode.com | grep elasticsearch